 What’s on offer: Outside of print and digital copies there are sketchbooks, prints, bespoke drawings and, at the top end of the tiers, original art to be snapped up.

-Why should you back it: While Kosative D.’s experimental-sounding fusion of odes, illustration and ballet is intriguing in and of itself we’re obviously big boosters of Anja Uhren’s entrancing visuals here at BF.
+Why you should back it: While Kosative D.’s experimental-sounding fusion of odes, illustration and ballet is intriguing in and of itself we’re obviously big boosters of Anja Uhren’s entrancing visuals here at BF.
 Her style is so distinctive and yet so versatile at the same time, and she’s able to turn her hand to everything from fantasy to slice-of-life storytelling with equal brilliance.

 – Andy Oliver